sigasi/sigasi_insights/releasenotes/sigasi-3.04.md

 - We now require at least **Java 8** to run Sigasi Studio for both the Stand-alone and the Plugin version.
 The Plugin version now requires Eclipse 4.4 or newer.
 [System Requirements][/faq#what-are-the-system-requirements]
 - We updated the Eclipse Xtext dependency to `2.11.0`
 - We improved the message for _"Duplicate design unit"_ problems.
-We now mention the path of conflicting design files.
+We now mention the path of conflicting design files
   ![](3.4/duplicate_design_units_a.png)
 - We added three extra **name conventions checks**:
     - Labels of instantiation statements